TheHumblePotato/Partial-Insanity/need2code.md

 2. settings page for team
 3. show answers only on toggle
 4. add ai to get context of puzzle and what the person knows about the puzzle so far, and it returns a hint to what to do next?
+5. remove the hide from leaderboard button on team creation

 ## Puzzle Stuff
 1. GREMMER